Average Weather in Lexington-Fayette Kentucky, United States

 The estimated value at Lexington-Fayette is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Lexington-Fayette and a given station.

-The stations contributing to this reconstruction are: Blue Grass Airport (88%, 13 kilometers, west) and Madison Airport (12%, 48 kilometers, south).
+The stations contributing to this reconstruction are: Blue Grass Airport (76%, 13 kilometers, west); Mount Sterling-Montgomery County Airport (13%, 42 kilometers, east); and Madison Airport (11%, 48 kilometers, south).

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.